npiaro3/ProBuild/README.md

 # How to Setup

 You will first need to have Node >= 8.10 and npm >= 5.6 on your machine.
-You can download these globally by running the follow command in your command prompt or terminal
+If you do not already have these programs, you can read about [NodeJS](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm) here.

+With Node and npm installed, you will need to download the ProBuild project folder from github.

-In the project directory, you can run:
+Then, in the project directory, you can run:

-> ### `npm start`
+### `npm start`

 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.